vboyev-MSFT/defender-docs/defender-xdr/advanced-hunting-query-language.md

 ---
-title: Learn the advanced hunting query language in Microsoft Defender XDR
+title: Learn the advanced hunting query language in Microsoft Defender
 description: Create your first threat hunting query and learn about common operators and other aspects of the advanced hunting query language search.appverid: met150 ms.service: defender-xdr